Finding the Best Places to Retire Since 2006!

 Is Virginia Considered Tax Friendly for Retirement?
 Somewhat

-Cons: None, although the town will suffer if Smithfield Foods ever moves its headquarters.
+Cons: None, although the town would suffer if Smithfield Foods ever moves its headquarters.

 Recommended as a Retirement Spot?
 Yes

 The Commonwealth of Virginia is on the southern Atlantic coast.
 Nicknames include Old Dominion and Mother of Presidents (eight American presidents were born here).
 The motto for the state is Sic Semper Tyrannis, meaning Thus Always to Tyrants.
 This motto is on both the state's seal (designed in 1776) and the state's flag (first used in the 1830s).

 The Virginia Company established the Colony of Virginia and Jamestown in 1607.
 The state was one of the Thirteen Colonies during the American Revolution and joined the Confederacy during the Civil War.
 Richmond was even named the Confederate capital.
 Today, the Virginia General Assembly is the oldest continuous legislative body in the Western world.